Main Campus of North Carolina State University: Court of North Carolina

-The Court of North Carolina (informally the Court of Carolinas), located west of the Bell Tower and east of the Brickyard, is a large, mostly green quad on North Campus.
+The Court of North Carolina (informally the Court of the Carolinas), located west of the Bell Tower and east of the Brickyard, is a large, mostly green quad on North Campus.
 It is surrounded by the 1911 Building Hall, Tompkins Hall, Caldwell Hall, Winston Hall, Poe Hall, Page Hall, and Leazar Hall.
 The west side of the Court is sloped upward along a hill that the 1911 Building is situated upon.
 It was once home to 100 trees (one for every county in North Carolina; thus the court's name), but damage caused by Hurricane Fran in 1996 reduced the number significantly, including the destruction of a particularly old and large tree which was some 12 ft in diameter.
 Some replanting has occurred, but the Court's former appearance is far from being restored.
 After World War II, NCSU saw an influx of new post-war students as per the G.I.
 Bill of 1944.
 To accommodate the need for classrooms, many temporary classroom buildings (Quonset huts) were constructed on the Court of North Carolina.